 When a nursing student enrolls in a partnership program, they get to learn various skills that are not provided in a typical college classroom.
 Apart from learning the practical skills of the nursing coursework, the students will also be equipped with relevant knowledge regarding their work environment.
 By encountering various challenges in the facility they are doing the partnership, and learning how to address them, puts the student in the best position to work effectively and independently once they are posted for work after graduation.

-When nursing students are familiarized with the key skills required in the medical setup, their work will be easier, and they will do it with total dedication.
+When nursing students are familiarized with the critical skills required in the medical setup, their work will be more accessible, and they will do it with total dedication.
 In the long-run, this helps in curbing the problem of the inadequacy of nurses in the country.

 Partnership Promotes Shared Goals in Nursing:

-While imparting expert knowledge on students, a partnership is the way forward when nurse graduates need to meet a common goal.
+While imparting expert knowledge on students, an organization is a way forward when nurse graduates need to meet a common goal.
 Through shared communication and consensus, students approach their studies with the same objectives and ambitions.
 Learners and trainers share their knowledge and promote their expansion in the nursing curriculum.

 Partnership Practices are Based on Evidence on the Ground:

-In the present era, nurses face challenges to provide solutions based on evidence-centered research and practice.
+In the present era, nurses face challenges in providing solutions based on evidence-centered research and practice.
 Through partnerships, nurse educators can implement high-quality and actionable skills through academic-practice programs.
 Here, the learners are exposed to the patient-centered approach to health care practices.

 Students who participate in partnership programs improve their practices with results based on evidence.
-It is through a partnership that students get to learn more about the vital actions in regard to their nursing practices.
+It is through a partnership that students get to learn more about the vital actions regarding their nursing practices.
 Instead of assumptions, learners have the opportunity to participate in various researches with the help of real-life information and circumstances.